adobe/adobe-commerce-samples/starter-kit/README.md

 ## Overview

-Use the Adobe Commerce integration starter kit to enrich your shopping experience and support multichannel, global commerce for B2B, B2C, and hybrid businesses.
+Use the Adobe Commerce integration starter kit to enrich customer shopping experiences and to support multichannel, global commerce for B2B, B2C, and hybrid businesses.

 ## Directory Structure